 Led by Beasley, MONK’estra evokes its namesake’s singular spirit: the offbeat melodies and humor, strange beauty, and unbounded swing, now infused with New Orleans spirit, hip-hop, Afro-Cuban rhythms, and other atmospheric colors.
 Their sound reflects the far-ranging travels of Beasley, a GRAMMY® and Emmy Award-nominated pianist, composer, and arranger who has shared stages with Miles Davis, Freddie Hubbard, Dianne Reeves, Herbie Hancock, Chaka Khan, and Christian McBride.
 He is also the music director for the Thelonious Monk Institute, where he oversees UNESCO’s International Jazz Day global concerts and annual competition galas.
 Within 13 months, Mack Avenue Records released two MONK’estra albums and both received double-nominations in “Best Large Jazz Ensemble” and “Best Arrangement.”
 Beasley and his 15-piece orchestra will perform songs from MONK’estra, Vol. 1 and Vol. 2 in Loeb Playhouse.

 By retaining Monk’s nimble, sometimes jarring syncopation and adding big band playfulness and exuberance, Beasley’s MONK’estra casts appreciative upward glances at the man who made it possible while making its own mark on his material.

 7PM / STEW 310

-Join Don Seybold, host of WBAA’s Inside Jazz, for a discussion about the evening’s performance.
+GRAMMY-nominated pianist John Beasley of MONK’estra and Don Seybold, host of WBAA’s Inside Jazz, will lead a discussion about the evening’s performance.